KetchupHub/the-destitution-mod/art/readme.txt

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 The Destitution Mod is produced wholly by Team Productions Presents.
-Team Productions Presents consists of 4 people, listed below:
+Team Productions Presents consists of 3 people, listed below:
 Cynda (@CyndaReal) - Director, Programmer, Musician, Animator, Artist PhoneyX (@PhoneyThePhone) - Artist, Animator louiefan24 (@louiefan24) - Artist, Animator

+Additionally, the following outside contributors worked on The Destitution Mod V3:
 Lit (@LitLitster) - Playtester

-Additionally, the following outside contributors worked on The Destitution Mod V3:
-Lexicord (@Lexicord2) - Musician

 The Destitution Mod V3 is based, in part, on the works of the following people:
 Funkin' Crew LLC - Friday Night Funkin', its engine, its concept, and its characters